-Depending on the nature of the concern, we may appoint independent investigators (“investigating officer(s)”) to conduct the investigation.
+Depending on the nature of the concern, CREST may appoint independent investigators (“Investigating Officer(s)”) to support CREST in investigating the matter or to conduct the investigation on CREST’s behalf.
 Appropriate non-disclosure agreements will be put in place.

-If there is evidence of criminal activity, then the investigating officer(s) should inform the police.
-We will ensure that any internal investigation does not hinder a formal police investigation.
+If there is evidence of criminal activity, the police will be informed.
+CREST will ensure that any internal investigation does not hinder a formal police investigation.

-CREST or the investigating officer(s) will keep the informant apprised that the investigation has been concluded and the outcome of the investigation, where possible.
-Not all details of the investigation may be disclosed as it may not be appropriate to do so due to confidentiality or legal reasons.
+CREST and/or the Investigating Officer(s) will, where possible to maintain the necessary confidentiality, keep the discloser apprised (if they have provided their name) of the investigative actions taken, their rationale, the outcome and when the investigation has been concluded.
+Not all details of the investigation may be disclosed as it may not be appropriate to do so for confidentiality or legal reasons.

-If the allegation is not proved by the investigation and if the whistleblower did not deliberately raise an allegation known to be untrue, no action will be taken against the discloser.
+If the allegation is not proven by the investigation and if the discloser did not deliberately raise an allegation known to be untrue, no action will be taken against the discloser.

-If the allegation was made due to a genuine misunderstanding, the individual(s) who were the subject of the investigation will be expected to bear no malice or ill feeling towards their accuser (if the accuser has been identified) and those colleagues should not mistreat a whistleblower.
+If the allegation was made due to a genuine misunderstanding, the individual(s) who were the subject of the investigation will be expected to bear no malice or ill feeling towards their accuser (if the accuser has been identified) and those colleagues should not mistreat the accuser.

 If, however, the investigation concludes that an allegation was raised that was known not to be true, we reserve the right to take further action against the discloser.